content-left-bg.png

 Supervisor qualifications

-Consideration of additional supervisor qualification recommendations from CARA guidelines for the individual disciplines (e.g. cross country, cycling (road, track, path), swimming in pools) as relevant.
+Consideration of additional supervisor qualification recommendations from CARA guidelines for the individual disciplines, for example, cross country, cycling (road, track, path), swimming in pools as relevant.

-• a registered teacher with qualifications in HPE (or equivalent demonstrated capability) and with competence (knowledge and skills) in teaching triathlon, or
+• a registered teacher with qualifications in Health and Physical Education (HPE) (or equivalent demonstrated capability) and with competence (knowledge and skills) in teaching triathlon

 • an adult supervisor, working under the direct supervision of a registered teacher, with current foundation coach accreditation from Triathlon Australia.

-• a registered teacher with current foundation coach accreditation from Triathlon Australia, or
+• a registered teacher with current foundation coach accreditation from Triathlon Australia

 • an adult supervisor working under the direct supervision of a registered teacher, with current development coach accreditation from Triathlon Australia.